Jane the Runaway, Bridge Town

-Jane from Bridge Town, (late eighteenth-century), was an urban slave in Barbados under the ownership of John Wright.
-Jane's life illustrates a bigger picture regarding slavery and violence in the early eighteenth century.
-Jane was captured in West Africa and brought over through the Middle Passage to Barbados.
-She was described by her markings in her runaway ad which made Jane’s body seem vulnerable.

-The exact date of Jane’s self-liberation from her owner is unsure but we are able to assume it was a few days prior to January 13, 1789 when Jane's master, John Wright, had sent in a runaway advertisement for Jane in the Barbados Mercury.
-John Wright offered a 20 shilling reward for the person who would return Jane to him.
+Jane was an enslaved woman from Bridge Town, Barbados who lived during the late 18th century.
+Enslaved by a white colonist named John Wright, Jane's life illustrates a bigger picture regarding slavery and violence in the British West Indies.
+Jane was enslaved in West Africa and brought over through the Atlantic slave trade to Barbados.
+She was described by her markings in her runaway advertisement which made Jane’s body seem vulnerable.
+The exact date of Jane’s self-liberation from Wright is unsure but it was possibly a few days prior to 13 January 1789 when he published a runaway advertisement for Jane in the Barbados Mercury.
+Wright offered a 20 shilling reward for the person who would return Jane to him.

 Country Marks vs Enslaved punishment marks

 Historian Marisa J. Fuentes, in her work Dispossessed Lives: Enslaved Women, Violence, And The Archive discusses the life of Jane in her first chapter of her book."Left only with the newspaper trace of her scarred body, we lose her alongside 'all the lives that are outside of history.'"

 "Jan.
 13, 1789 "RUNAWAY: A short black skin negro women named JANE, speaks broken English, has her country marks in [sic] her forehead and a fire brand on one of her breasts, likewise a large mark of her country behind her shoulder almost to the small of her back, and a [stab] of a knife in her neck.
 Whoever will bring said negro to the subscriber in Bridge Town shall receive 20 shillings...
 John Wright." -Barbados Mercury.

 The ad was intended to make the public aware of an enslaved woman who ran away so that she would be returned to her owners.
 Fuentes discusses the scars that were inflicted on enslaved people’s bodies to show who they belonged to.
 Jane’s scars included a mark on her forehead, a firebrand on her breast, on her shoulder, as well as a stab of a knife on her neck.
-Some of these marks would be a constant reminder of “pain and unfreedom;” historians believe Jane's "country marks" on her forehead and a few other places on her body were ritual marks or scars given to her in Africa.
+Some of these marks would be a constant reminder of "pain and unfreedom;" historians believe Jane's "country marks" on her forehead and a few other places on her body were ritual marks or scars given to her in Africa.
 The rest of the marks inflicted on Jane were punishment scars, showing a key fact of ownership: someone is able to abuse you.